Locally Consistent Parsing for Text Indexing in Small Space: Even Better Deterministic LCE

-\paragraph{Complexities.} The size of the set $Q$ is $\O(\frac n\tau)$, and using the $\SST$ - the algorithm can answer $\LCE$ queries in $\O(\tau\sqrt{\log^*n})$.
-The construction time of the data structure is $\O(n(\log\tau+\log^*n))$ for finding $P$ and $Q$, and for the construction of $Q$'s $\SST$ due to the construction of Section~\ref{sec:SST_construction}.
+\paragraph{Complexities.} The size of the set $Q$ is $\O(\frac n\tau)$, and using the $\SST$ --- the data structure answers $\LCE$ queries in $\O(\tau\sqrt{\log^*n})$ time.
+The construction time of the data structure is $\O(n\log\tau)$ for finding $P$ and $Q$, and for the construction of $Q$'s $\SST$ due to the construction of Section~\ref{sec:SST_construction}.
 Thus, we have proved Theorem~\ref{thm:deterministicLCE2}.